Frequently Asked Questions

 What's the culture of the Ph.D. program?

 The Marketing Ph.D. program is a closely knitted group composed of faculty and students.
-Our faculty comes to the department everyday, and their offices are always open to our Ph.D. students.
-Our students study together; they help each other.
-Life-long friendship and collaborations develop.
+Our faculty come to the department everyday, and their offices are always open to our Ph.D. students.
+Our students study together; they hang out together; they help each other.
+Life-long friendships and collaborations develop.
 To get the view of our culture from a student's perspective, feel free to contact our Ph.D. students directly.